-- Development of innovative surfaces, thin films, coatings and/or interfaces. - Nano-engineered coatings, surfaces and interfaces. - Smart materials for multifunctional devices and interfaces. - Development or improvement of process technologies considering circular economy to enable deposition of new coatings and/or surface modification. - Development of optimised interfaces e.g. for chemical linkage and interphases e.g. interpenetrating networks. - Development of new materials and processing for long-time stable antipathogen coatings (note: direct interaction with human/bio surfaces will be addressed in Topic 5). - Development of environmentally friendly interfaces in battery cells or innovative battery-or electrolyser- or fuel cell components, including post Li-ion battery. - Development of thin films and coatings for sensing applications, including biosensing and gas sensing. - Multiscale modelling of coating materials and interfaces.
+- Development of innovative surfaces, thin films, coatings and/or interfaces. - Smart and multifunctional coatings, thin films or interfaces. - Development or improvement of process technologies considering circular economy and energy efficiency to enable deposition of new coatings and/or surface modification. - Development of optimised interfaces and interphases. - Development of new materials and processing for long-time stable antipathogen coatings. - Development of environmentally friendly interfaces in battery cells or innovative battery-or electrolyser- or fuel cell components, including post Li-ion battery. - Development of thin films and coatings for sensing applications, including biosensing and gas sensing. - Multiscale modelling and/or new characterisation techniques of innovative surfaces, thin films, coatings and/or interfaces. - Engineered functional interfaces between electronics and biological systems.

-• Engineered functional interfaces between electronics and biological systems.
-Project proposals should consider at least one of the following:
+Project proposals should

-- Consider aspects such as fundamental understanding of the mechanisms, experimental assessment and where applicable prototyping, up-scaling, manufacturing and validation demonstrating prototype in an operational environment with a view to final customer applications. - Address complementary characterisation techniques and/or where relevant modelling techniques and/or how to rationalise data for future use in modelling processes (data base) - Ensure relevance for different partners in the value chain by stating clear concepts for application(s) in targeted industrial sector(s).
+- Consider aspects such as fundamental understanding of the mechanisms, experimental assessment and where applicable prototyping, up-scaling, manufacturing and validation demonstrating prototype in an operational environment with a view to final customer applications. - Address complementary characterisation techniques and/or where relevant modelling techniques and/or how to rationalise data for future use in modelling processes (data base) - Address how coatings and/or thin films will impact the recyclability of core material - Ensure relevance for different partners in the value chain by stating clear concepts for application(s) in targeted industrial sector(s).